-Wildland Fire Executive Council (WFEC) through the CSSC and developed by the RSCs, which arecomposed of representatives of federal and state agencies, tribes, industry groups, counties, municipalities, and non-governmental organizations.
+Wildland Fire Executive Council (WFEC) and developed by the CSSC, which is composed of representatives of federal and state agencies, tribes, industry groups, counties, municipalities, and non-governmental organizations.
 An RSC was formed in each of the three regions.
 Public outreach was conducted in each region, in the form of focus groups and forums to increase awareness of the Cohesive Strategy process and to gather input regarding local and regional perceptions.
 Following the forums, the RSCs reviewed the public input and developed their objectives, with a catalog of potential actions and options for risk reduction.